hsuonsivu/hsupublic/3d-models/README.md

 in the model.

-antiwarpwall makes a heat cage to be used with ABS and other materials which tend to warp and you do not have a enclosure for your printer.
+antiwarpwall makes a heat cage to be used with ABS and other materials which tend to warp if you do not have a heat enclosure for your printer.
 It is intended to be used with brim, so there is a tiny hole to allow outside brim only option in the slicer.